alagumuthiah/Tasty-Shopper/README.md

 - Recipes are fetched from an external API [ninjas-API](https://api-ninjas.com/api/recipe)
 - Allow authorization of users using OAuth and JSON web tokens

+# To do features

+- Provide a random dish based on tags(breakfast, dinner, etc)
+- Compute the grocery list for a week by selecting the recipes to cook for the week
+- Calculate the calorie of a recipe with the nutrition API

 # Dependecies for the Application

 - Material UI - for the UI components (NavBar,Card)

+# Database Schema

+### Recipe

+- id -> primary key
+- title -> varchar(30)
+- cuisine -> varchar(15)
+- servings -> number
+- isPublic -> boolean
+- instructions

+### Ingredient

+- id -> primary key
+- name -> varchar - name of the ingredient

+### Unit

+- id -> primary key
+- name -> varchar (Unit- cup, tablespoon, spoon, ml, grams)

+### RecipeIngredient

+- id -> primary key
+- recipeId -> foreign key references Recipe
+- ingredientId -> foreign key references Ingredients
+- quantity - float
+- unitId - foreign key references Units

+Multiple entries in RecipeIngredient table for a recipe

 # Steps to test and build the application